 How old are these ‘pre-Islamic’ tombs?
 Well in the central Sahara I’d say the Islamic era began to have an impact a couple of hundred years after the Arab Conquest of North Africa between AD 647–709.
 I imagine this swept like a tide west along the south Mediterranean coast, down the Atlantic to present-day Mauritania and then ‘eddied’ back west towards places like Timbuktu.
 Other eddies may have spun off sooner to places like Ghadames in Libya, following trans-Saharan trade routes into the interior.

-Chances are these tombs, like the huge keyhole on the right in the Immidir (middle left of the picture; some 60m across), are only around two thousand years old, maybe double that.
-That means after the apogee of rock art some 6000 years ago following a climate changes which populated what is now the Sahara.
-By this time megalithic tombs became widespread across the ancient world, most spectacularly of course in ancient Egypt.
+Chances are these tombs, like the huge keyhole on the right in the Immidir (middle left of the picture; some 60m across), are only around 3000 years old, maybe double that.
+That means they followed the apogee of rock art some 6000 years ago following a climate change (the ‘Humide’ in the image below) which briefly repopulated populated what is now the Sahara.
+By this time megalithic tombs became widespread across the ancient world, most spectacularly in ancient Egypt.

 What’s interesting is the orientation of these tombs is almost always towards the east; you may have noticed that by looking closely at the link above.
 Be it a keyhole with a ‘walkway/slot’ or the open arms of an antenna, the orientation is always eastwards within the range of the rising sun, according to the diagram, left, with concomitant suggestions of ‘rebirth’ and afterlife.

 You don’t have to venture into the deep Sahara to see keyhole tombs.
 In southern Morocco, just a short distance from Erg Chebbi and three miles west of Taouz, on the west side of the Oued Ziz are a cluster of tombs.
 Like Aguelmam Rahla they’re situated on the edge of a plateau and by a former big river as well as an erg – and not all with entrance ways pointing east.